 Graduate Certificate Program

-The graduate certificate in women’s studies is offered to students enrolled in other graduate degree programs at the University of Maryland.
+The graduate certificate in women’s studies is only offered to students currently enrolled in other graduate degree programs at the University of Maryland.

 The Women, Gender and Sexuality Studies Graduate Certificate

 The graduate certificate in women, gender, and sexuality studies (WGSS) is offered to students enrolled in other graduate degree programs at the University of Maryland.
 The certificate requires a minimum of 18 credit hours; 6 credit hours of core courses, 6 credits of WGSS electives, and 6 credits of broader electives.
 This will provide students with an integrative and interdisciplinary academic encounter with the contributions and challenges of feminist inquiry.
 The remaining 9 credits will be chosen, in consultation with the student’s women’s studies graduate advisor, from elective courses that will support the student’s particular research specialty.